 Repeat steps 1-3, punching your left arm forward.

-Alternate which arm you punch with for every jack.
+Alternate which arm you punch for every jack.

 Modification: Alternate tapping one foot to the side at a time instead of “jacking” both feet.